MrGVSV/pixel-contour/README.md

 This package provides a simple edge-detection system designed specifically for pixel-art.
 Use it to create complex shapes and colliders based on pixels from a Sprite or Texture2D.

-> **Note**: Edge-detection is done using [Moore-Neighbor Tracing](http://www.imageprocessingplace.com/downloads_V3/root_downloads/tutorials/contour_tracing_Abeer_George_Ghuneim/moore.html).
-As such, this package is only good for detecting the outermost edge of a pixel-art image.
+> **Note**: Edge-detection is done using [Moore-Neighbor Tracing](http://www.imageprocessingplace.com/downloads_V3/root_downloads/tutorials/contour_tracing_Abeer_George_Ghuneim/moore.html), and is only good for detecting the outermost edge of a pixel-art image.
 It will not identify "holes" or additional "islands" in any given texture.